slothAD/XPRising/README.md

 **A special thanks to the testers and supporters of the project:**

 - @Vex [Vexor Gaming](https://discord.gg/rxaTBzjuMc) as a tester and great supporter, who provided his server as a test platform!
-- @SynovA [Iron Fist RPG](https://discord.gg/iron-fist-rpg) as a tester and great supporter, who provided his server as a test platform!
+- @SynovA [SynovA Dynamics](https://discord.gg/UcQmfmQkW6) as a tester and great supporter, who provided his server as a test platform!
 - @iska as a tester and great supporter!
 - @JosiUwU as a supporter for manuals.